-Hospitality tech as a service is the application of Information Technology (IT), Information and Communications Technology (ICT) or automation in the hospitality.
+Hospitality tech as a service is the application of Information Technology (IT), Information and Communications Technology (ICT), or automation in hospitality.

 Smart technology is changing the way we travel.
 The hospitality tech as a service in the industry is not untouched by the technology revolution.
 Today’s hospitality market is much more competitive.

-It requires organizations to use advanced innovations to ensure the guests’ satisfaction.
-Therefore, lets examine the feasibility of Hospitality Tech as a service.
+It requires organizations to use advanced innovations to ensure guests’ satisfaction.
+Therefore, let’s examine the feasibility of Hospitality Tech as a service.

-- 85% of international travellers carry a mobile device with them while travelling
+- 85% of international travelers carry a mobile device with them while traveling

 - 76% of tourists say their smartphone is the most valuable travel companion

-- 74% of guests would use the hotel app if their favourite hotel had one
+- 74% of guests would use the hotel app if their favorite hotel had one

 - 70% of last-minute hotel bookings are made on mobile devices

-- Hotel apps and other hotel technology affect the booking decisions of 70% of travellers
+- Hotel apps and other hotel technology affect the booking decisions of 70% of travelers

-- 88% of guests want a mobile app which supports a personalized experience
+- 88% of guests want a mobile app that supports a personalized experience

 Soon some hotels started offering guests real-time access to central reservations and online booking capability.
 Just before the launch of the iPhone, Wi-Fi started to gain traction in hotels.